thomas-keller/thomas-keller.github.io/index.md

 I am actively seeking opportunities in the Tampa, Florida region.
 Specific job sectors of interest include biotechnology, health care, and data science.

+All pictures on this website were taken by me.
+You can follow me on [Instagram](https://www.instagram.com/thomas.e.keller/) if you're into that kind of thing!

 <div class="tiles">